| When you decided to get a dog, I'll bet you daydreamed about

 is out doing his business, position the container underneath his urine stream.
 This is easier to do with male

 dogs than female dogs but you can usually get a sample with one or two tries.
+Your veterinarian will want as fresh a sample as possible so

 if you won't be taking the sample to the vet right away, keep it refrigerated until you bring it in.
 Your

 veterinarian will be checking the sample for a variety of things like bacteria and crystals.
+If bacteria are found it could mean that your dog has a

 urinary tract infection and will most likely require your dog to be put on a course of antibiotics.
 Crystals